timescale/docs/timescaledb/how-to-guides/migrate-data/migrate-mst-cloud.md

    ```

 1. In psql, while connected to your Cloud database, recreate all your policies.
-   See instructions for creating [continuous-aggregate refresh policies](cagg-policy),
+   See instructions for creating [continuous-aggregate refresh policies][cagg-policy],
    [retention policies][retention-policy], [compression policies][compression-policy],
    and [reorder policies][reorder-policy].